 Most company values are wallpaper.
 Vague enough to be inoffensive.
 Generic enough to apply to any company on earth.
-“We value innovation and integrity.”
-Right.
-So does literally everyone.
+These are the hills we’ll die on.

 1. Fun is a performance lever.

 Not fun as in ping-pong tables and pizza Fridays.
-Fun as in: people do their best creative work when the process has energy, pace, and genuine enjoyment in it.
+Fun as in: people do their best creative work when the process has energy, pace, and enjoyment.
 Grimly dutiful work produces grim results.
-If the room’s not enjoying the problem, the output will be forgettable.
-Every Aizle engagement is designed to be rigorous AND enjoyable → because those two things are allies, not enemies.
+If the room’s not enjoying the problem, the output will likely suck.

 2. Strategy is about trade-offs → what you won’t do.